28 Maxwell Road: History

 Construction on the Police Barracks began in July 1928.
 It was designed by prominent local architect Frank Dorrington Ward, who served as the chief architect of the Public Works Department of the Straits Settlements.
 It was completed in 1930, with the Traffic Branch of the local police force moving into the building from its former premises at the Central Police Station on South Bridge Road in January of that year.
 It was opened to the public on 27 January.
 It was designed with living quarters accommodating "118 officers and their families, 18 single officers, with flats for two sub-inspectors".
 At its completion, it was the "largest of its kind ever erected in Singapore."
 A canteen and a clubroom could be found on the ground floor, while a children's playground could be found on the first floor.
 The second floor featured a school room while the third featured a sunroom and a "view of the harbour and most of the city."

 In 1941, the first driving test centre in Singapore, named the Maxwell Driving Test Centre, was established within the building.
 The offices of the Traffic Police were reorganised such that only people on "official business" could enter.
 This came after a local magistrate complained that the offices were in a "shocking state of affairs" as "touts and middlemen" were allowed to enter.
 In 1959, the Registry of Vehicles was taken over by the Traffic Police, after which its offices were moved into the building.
-The registry moved into a complex in 1962.
+The registry moved into a complex on Middle Road in 1962.
 In October 1976, the driving test centre stopped offering provisional driving licence renewals, which were to be offered at post offices from then onwards.
 In August 1977, it was announced that the centre was to be moved as a result of complaints about its location in a "heavily congested" area.
 The Accidents Branch of the Traffic Police was to move into the building from its former premises at the Sepoy Lines Police Station, which had been earmarked for redevelopment, in the following year.
 In September, it was announced that the centre, which did around 600 tests per day at the time, was to be "phased out" entirely following the completion of two new driving test centres.
 By then, the centre had around 20 testers, 10 of whom would be transferred to a new test centre on Lorong 8 Toa Payoh while the rest would be transferred to another new test centre on Jalan Ubi.
 The driving test centre was closed in May of the following year.